 PRP’s effects depend on the treated area:

-• For Osteoarthritis, PRP Therapy for Joint Pain reduces swelling and repairs cartilage.
-A 2024 study in Arthroscopy found a 40 percent pain reduction in patients with mild osteoarthritis.
+• For Osteoarthritis: It reduces swelling and repairs cartilage.
+A 2024 study in Arthroscopy found a 40% pain reduction in patients with mild osteoarthritis.

-• For Hair Loss, PRP Hair Restoration wakes up dormant follicles for thicker hair.
+• For Hair Loss: It wakes up dormant follicles for thicker hair.

 PRP comes in different forms to match specific needs:

-• Leukocyte-Rich PRP (LR-PRP) has more white blood cells.
-It helps with Tendon Repair in cases like Tennis Elbow.
+• Leukocyte-Rich PRP (LR-PRP): This has more white blood cells.
+It helps with tendon repair in cases like tennis elbow.
 The extra white cells can cause short-term swelling but aid chronic tendon healing.
-A 2023 study in The American Journal of Sports Medicine found LR-PRP helped 65 percent of patients with tendon issues.

-• Leukocyte-Poor PRP (LP-PRP) has fewer white cells.
-This reduces swelling after injection.
-It’s better for joint injections, like PRP for Arthritis Pain or PRP for Osteoarthritis.
-It’s often used for “bone-on-bone” knees to avoid irritation.
-A 2022 study in Regenerative Medicine showed LP-PRP cut post-injection pain by 25 percent in areas like Cary.
+• Leukocyte-Poor PRP (LP-PRP): This has fewer white cells, reducing swelling after injection.
+It is better for joint injections, like osteoarthritis.
+A 2022 study in Regenerative Medicine showed LP-PRP cut post-injection pain by 25%.

 Doctors choose the type based on your condition.
-LR-PRP works for tendons.
-LP-PRP suits joints.
 The centrifuge is adjusted to concentrate platelets 3 to 5 times higher than normal blood.
-For example, a patient with knee arthritis might get LP-PRP to reduce pain, while someone with a tennis elbow injury might benefit from LR-PRP.

-• Blood Draw: A doctor draws 10 to 60 milliliters of blood from your arm.
-They add Calcium Chloride to stop clotting.
+1. Blood Draw: A doctor draws 10 to 60 milliliters of blood from your arm.
+Calcium Chloride is added to stop clotting.

-• Centrifugation: A PRP Centrifuge spins the blood.
-This separates platelets and plasma using a Blood Collection Kit.
+2. Centrifugation: A specialized centrifuge spins the blood to separate platelets and plasma using a blood collection kit.

-• Injection: PRP is drawn into a Syringe and injected with an Injection Needle.
-Ultrasound guides joint injections for accuracy, like in Shoulder Injury.
-For PRP for Hair Restoration, small scalp injections are used.
+3. Injection: PRP is drawn into a syringe and injected.
+Ultrasound guides joint injections for accuracy, while small scalp injections are used for hair restoration.

 You can resume daily tasks soon, but avoid hard exercise for 48 to 72 hours.
-A 2021 study in Clinical Orthopaedics and Related Research showed ultrasound-guided injections improved results by 30 percent.
-For instance, a runner with knee pain could return to light activity within days.
+A study in Clinical Orthopaedics and Related Research showed ultrasound-guided injections improved results by 30%.

 Orthopedic and Medical Uses

-• Knee: PRP for Osteoarthritis reduces swelling and repairs cartilage.
-A 2024 study in Sports Medicine showed 60 percent of patients had better mobility after 2 to 3 sessions.
-It also helps Ligament Sprain and “bone-on-bone” knees, possibly delaying surgery.
-For example, a patient with arthritis might walk more comfortably after PRP.
+• Knee: Reduces swelling and repairs cartilage.
+A 2024 study in Sports Medicine showed 60% of patients had better mobility after 2 to 3 sessions.

-• Hip: PRP Therapy for Chronic Pain helps soft tissue injuries like labral tears or Muscle Strain.
-It reduces pain and aids healing.
+• Hip: Helps soft tissue injuries like labral tears or muscle strain.

 Aesthetic and Cosmetic Uses

-• Skin Rejuvenation: PRP with Microneedling, known as the Vampire Facial, boosts Collagen Stimulation.
-It improves Skin Tone Improvement and Skin Texture Enhancement.
-A 2023 study in The Journal of Cosmetic Dermatology found 80 percent of patients had smoother skin after three sessions.
+• Skin Rejuvenation: PRP with microneedling (Vampire Facial) boosts collagen.
+A 2023 study in The Journal of Cosmetic Dermatology found 80% of patients had smoother skin after three sessions.

-• Hair Restoration: PRP for Hair Loss helps Androgenic Alopecia.
-It promotes thicker hair.
-A 2021 study in Dermatologic Surgery showed 65 percent better hair density after four sessions.
+• Hair Restoration: Helps androgenic alopecia by promoting thicker hair.
+A 2021 study in Dermatologic Surgery showed 65% better hair density after four sessions.

 Infographic showing who is eligible for PRP therapy, including ideal candidates, conditions with variable effectiveness, contraindications, and importance of medical consultation.